 Product In Excel

-Product function in excel takes the arguments (input as numbers) and gives the product (multiplication) as an output.
-If cell A2 and A3 contain numbers, then we can multiply those numbers by use of PRODUCT in Excel.
+The PRODUCT function in Excel takes the arguments (input as numbers) and gives the product (multiplication) as an output.
+So, for example, if cells A2 and A3 contain numbers, then we can multiply those numbers using PRODUCT in Excel.

 PRODUCT Formula in Excel

 =PRODUCT(number1, [number2], [number3], [number4],….)

-PRODUCT Formula in Excel not only takes the input number one by one as an argument but also it can take a range and can return the product.
-So, if we have a range of values with numbers and we want their product, we can do it either multiplying each one or directly using the PRODUCT Formula in Excel, bypassing the range of the value.
+The PRODUCT formula in Excel not only takes the input number one by one as an argument but also can take a range and return the product.
+So, if we have a range of values with numbers and want their product, we can do it by multiplying each one or directly using the PRODUCT formula in Excel, bypassing the value range.

-In the above figure, we want to multiply all the values together given in range A1:A10; if we do it using the multiply (*) mathematical operator, it will take much time as compared to achieve the same using the PRODUCT function in excel since we will have to select each value and multiply, whereas using the product in excel we can pass the values directly as a range and it will give the output.
+In the above figure, we want to multiply all the values in the range A1:A10.
+Suppose we use the multiply (*) mathematical operator, it will take much time compared to achieving the same using the PRODUCT function in Excel since we will have to select each value and multiply.
+Whereas using the PRODUCT function in Excel, we can pass the values directly as a range, and it will give the output.

 Therefore, the PRODUCT formula in Excel. =PRODUCT(A1:A10) is equivalent to the formula =A1*A2*A3*A4*A5*A6*A7*A8*A9*A10.

-However, the only difference is that when we use the PRODUCT function in excel and if we left the cell empty, PRODUCT in Excel takes the blank cell with value 1, but using the multiply operator, if we left the cell empty, Excel will take the value as 0 and the result would be 0.
+However, the only difference is when we use the PRODUCT function in Excel.
+If we leave the cell empty, PRODUCT in Excel takes the blank cell with the value 1 but uses the multiply operator.
+Therefore, Excel will take the value as 0.
+So, the result would be 0.

 So, the PRODUCT function in Excel is beneficial when we need to multiply many numbers together, given in a range.

-Suppose we have a set of values in column A and B that contains numeric values with some empty cells, and we want to multiply each value of column A with column B; in such a manner, if any of the cells contain an empty value, we get an empty value else returns the product of two values.
+Suppose we have a set of values in columns A and B that contains numeric values with some empty cells.
+We want to multiply each value of column A with column B in such a manner that if any of the cells have an empty value, we get an empty value.
+Else, returns the product of two values.